Jane Shore: Royal mistress

 According to the Patent Rolls for 4 December 1476, it was during this same year that Lambert began her liaison with Edward IV, after his return from France.
 Edward remained involved with her until his death.
 She had a large amount of influence over the king, but would not use it for her own personal gain.
 This was exemplified by her practice of bringing those out of favour before the king to help them gain pardon.
 Lambert, according to the official records, was not showered with gifts, unlike many of Edward's previous mistresses.
 Their relationship lasted until Edward's death in 1483.
 A story dating from 1714 suggests that her advocacy saved Eton College from loss of its lands and buildings to St George’s, Windsor, and the society for the ladies at Eton College is called the Jane Shore Society in her memory.

 Open penance and prison

 Lambert is also known to have two other lovers, Edward IV's eldest stepson, Thomas Grey, 1st Marquess of Dorset, and William Hastings, 1st Baron Hastings.
 Grey's wife was the wealthy heiress Cecily Bonville, 7th Baroness Harington, who also happened to be Hastings' stepdaughter.
-Shore was instrumental in bringing about the alliance between Hastings and the Woodvilles, which was formed while Richard, Duke of Gloucester, was Protector, before he took the throne as King Richard III.
-She was accused of carrying messages between Hastings and Edward IV's widow, Elizabeth Woodville.
-It was because of her role in this alliance that Shore was charged with conspiracy, along with Hastings and the Woodvilles, against the Protector's government.
+There is no evidence for the suggestion that Shore was instrumental in bringing about any alliance between Hastings and the Woodvilles, with whom Hastings was pursuing a vicious feud while Richard, Duke of Gloucester, was Protector.
+Only in the imagination of Thomas More was she supposedly accused of carrying messages between Hastings and Edward IV's widow, Elizabeth Woodville.
+It was because of her role in the Hastings plot that Shore was charged with conspiracy, along with Hastings, against the Protector's government.